University of Waterloo: Entrepreneurship

+Traditions

+Some traditions at the University of Waterloo include the University of Waterloo Aphrodite Project, an annual student-run matchmaking event where thousands of students complete a psychology questionnaire and get matched with their most ideal date on campus.

-Insignias and other representations
+Insignia and other representations

 The University of Waterloo's coat of arms has been used as a symbol of the institution since 1961, with the coat of arms also being used in the logo of the university, and its academic faculties and departments.
-The university's colours is black, gold, and white, and may be found on the university's coat of arms.
+The university's colours are black, gold, and white, and may be found on the university's coat of arms.

 The school also maintains official colours to represent the academic faculties of the university.
+They consist of pink for the Faculty of Math, purple for the Faculty of Engineering, blue for the Faculty of Science, teal for the Faculty of Health, green for the Faculty of Environment, orange for the Faculty of Arts, and red for other schools and satellite campuses operated by the university.
 Other objects have also been used to represent the faculties of the university.
-Mathematics students have used pink ties to represent their faculty since 1968, when a 68 ft pink tie was placed on the exterior of the Mathematics & Computer Building during the building's opening.
+For example, mathematics students have used pink ties to represent their faculty since 1968, when a 68 ft pink tie was placed on the exterior of the Mathematics & Computer Building during the building's opening, while engineering students use a 60 in pipe wrench made by Ridgid as their mascot since 1968.
 A copy of the statue of Porcellino at the university's Modern Languages Building is also used as a mascot for the Faculty of Arts.
 The statue was donated to the university in 1978, and was placed at the Modern Languages Building.
+Other mascots that represent the university's faculties include a blue dinosaur for the Faculty of Science, a kangaroo for the Faculty of Health, and a banana for the Faculty of Environment.